alencaru/Developing-data-products/README.md

 That is my first app made with shiny.

 ---
-If you want run this application you shuld first:
+If you want run this application you should first:

 Install shiny in your R environment,